Skip to content

 Use emoji shortcodes or paste unicode characters in markdown.
 Platform support and the emoji shortcode cheat sheet.

-Method 1: Paste Unicode Emoji
+Method 1: Paste Unicode Emoji (Universal)

-Method 2: Emoji Shortcodes
+Method 2: Emoji Shortcodes (Platform-Specific)

 Finding Emoji Shortcodes

-Popular Emoji for Documentation
+Popular Emoji for Technical Documentation

 Emoji in PDF Exports